Skip to main content

 History museum

-The most comprehensive WWI museum in the world, with a glass floor over 9,000 poppies representing each Allied casualty — deeply affecting and very underrated by non-Kansas City visitors.
+The most comprehensive WWI museum in the world.
+A glass floor over 9,000 poppies, each representing an Allied casualty.
+Deeply affecting and underrated by non-Kansas City visitors.

 Archaeology museum